- Home

 Each House takes on the responsibility of supporting one of our chosen Partners, and seeks to inspire the students to value service to others.
 Through this they also learn about and develop their understanding of the factors that lead to injustices and inequalities in our community.

 The College’s has a vertical pastoral care structure that ensures strong relationships between students and staff.
 The older students provide support and are role models for the younger students.
 There is a House Coordinator with a team of mentor teachers for each House’s seven Homerooms, whose roles embrace the holistic vision of education we have at Mount St Benedict College.
 Each student is part of a Homeroom of around twenty students from Years 7 to 12.
-The Houses are supported by the Assistant Principal, the Dean of Students, the Learning Support Team, the Careers Advisor, and two Counsellors.
+The Houses are supported by the Assistant Principal, the Dean of Wellbeing, the Learning Support Team, the Careers Advisor, and two Counsellors.

 This vertical structure ensures that each girl develops an understanding of community at Mount St Benedict College.
 The Homerooms provide an avenue for mentoring, communication about the life of the College and are vehicles for developing and building school spirit.
 If you have more than one daughter at the College they will be in the same House but different Homerooms.